 Her private students range from children to elders with beautifully diverse histories & conditions.

 Her teaching style is grounded, precise, and kind.

-Please use the CONTACT page to inquire about shedule & fees.
+Please CONTACT Sarah to inquire about schedule & fees.

 2020 changed the entire yoga landscape, of course.

 Sarah has fully embraced zoom and its many upsides!
 She is still teaching privately, and

 To book a private or semi-private session online, please email her.